influxdata/telegraf/plugins/outputs/stackdriver/README.md

   ## Override metric type by metric name
   ## Metric names matching the values here, globbing supported, will have the
-  ## metric type set to the cooresponding type.
+  ## metric type set to the corresponding type.
   # metric_counter = []
   # metric_gauge = []
   # metric_histogram = []